muoyo/rock-identifier/PROGRESS.md

 ### Phase 1 is now complete!
 Ready to move on to Phase 2.

 ## Phase 2: UI Implementation - Main Screens
-⏳ **Up Next**
+⏳ **In Progress**

+### Implemented:
-- Create splash screen with app branding
+- Created splash screen with animated crystal and viewfinder design
+- Enhanced onboarding carousel with 4 custom screens
+- Implemented proper permission handling for camera access
+- Added persistence for onboarding completion status
+- Created custom SVG illustrations for each onboarding screen
+- Improved UI design with dynamic gradients and geometric patterns

+### Up Next:
+- Adapt CameraView with rock positioning guide
-- Implement detailed result screens with tabbed interface
+- Implement remaining identifications counter
+- Design processing screen with animated indicators
-- Design the "A-HA moment" animation sequence
+- Create result screens with the "A-HA moment" animation sequence
-- Build out the detailed property screens
+- Build tabbed interface for detailed property views
-- Implement processing screen with step indicators

 ## Action Items:
-1. Create Xcode project files and integrate the existing Swift files
-2. Design and implement app icon and visual assets
+1. Complete Camera Interface implementation
+2. Implement Processing Screen with animation
+3. Develop Result Screens with multi-tab interface
-3. Refine OpenAI prompt engineering for optimal rock identification
+4. Refine OpenAI prompt engineering for optimal rock identification
-4. Test the core identification flow with sample rock images
+5. Test the core identification flow with sample rock images
-5. Begin implementation of Phase 2 UI components

 ## Notes:
-- The app currently follows a freemium model with a limit of 3 identifications for free tier users
+- The app follows a freemium model with limited identifications for free tier users
-- The core architecture supports JSON serialization for data persistence
-- Camera view is optimized for rock photography with positioning guide and lighting tips
-- Error handling framework is in place but detailed implementation will come in Phase 5
+- Camera permissions are now properly handled with clear explanations
+- Onboarding illustrations use SVG format for crisp rendering at all sizes
+- User interface follows a consistent design language with attention to animation details